Does the Anabolic Window Actually Matter for Protein Timing?

 4. Consistency over perfection: Regular daily protein intake beats perfect timing

-The lifters who see the best long-term progression are those who consistently hit their daily protein targets, not those who stress about drinking shakes within minutes of finishing their last set.
+The lifters who see the best long-term progression are those who consistently hit their daily protein targets—not those who stress about drinking shakes within minutes of finishing their last set.
+Pair that nutritional consistency with consistent, progressive training, and the two compound.

 Does pre-workout protein work as well as post-workout?

-Yes, research shows pre-workout protein (consumed 1-3 hours before training) can be equally effective for muscle protein synthesis as post-workout protein.
+Yes.
+Research suggests pre-workout protein (consumed 1–3 hours before training) can be just as effective for muscle protein synthesis as post-workout protein.

 How long is the real anabolic window?

-The anabolic window extends 3-4 hours post-workout, not the commonly cited 30 minutes.
-This gives you plenty of flexibility for your post-training meal.
+The practical window appears to span several hours post-workout, not the commonly cited 30 minutes.
+That gives you plenty of flexibility for your post-training meal.

 What happens if I miss the anabolic window?

 Nothing dramatic.
-As long as you're hitting your daily protein target consistently, missing immediate post-workout protein won't significantly impact your results.
+As long as you're hitting your daily protein target consistently, missing immediate post-workout protein won't significantly affect your results.

 Should I track protein timing in my training log?